 It was always an honor whenever he sent one of us boys out to the kiosk to buy him cigarettes: Karelia ke spirta, parakalo.
 It was an even bigger honor if he invited you along to hunt for octopus.
 He did the diving.
-You stayed on the surface, which was okay with you because the depths hurt your ears, holding onto the octopi he had already caught.
+You stayed on the surface, holding onto the octopi he had already caught.
 He always knew where to look.
 And he knew exactly where to bite the octopus – once on the outside of each eye — to sap its strength.

 Of all the boys in the village who admired him and who competed for his attention, Mitsos took a special liking to me.
 I liked to think that, as an American, I was different from the other boys.
 Deep down I knew it was mostly because I spoke English.